Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-Consulting-category cost-per-clicks ran noticeably above the market baseline over the 12-month window, showing higher levels and sharper month-to-month swings.
+Consulting cost-per-clicks ran meaningfully above the global benchmark for most of the 13‑month window, then collapsed sharply in the final month.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Consulting in All countries available compared to the global benchmark.
+This analysis explores ad performance trends for Consulting in All countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs